 'The Frisian Sea, that lies between us and the Scot.'
 (Historia Britonum of Nennius, ninth century AD).

 If you had the ships and you knew how to sail, long distances could be covered relatively quickly.
 Much quicker than over land and river anyway.
+The Frisian ships were clinker-built early cogs (Early Middle Ages) which were replaced by the smarter carracks, also called hulks (High Middle Ages), with the carvel technique.
 It has been calculated that travelling from the town of Rijnsburg at the mouth of the River Old-Rhine to the town of Norwich took two days.
 That's around two-hundred-twenty kilometers as the crow flies.
 While travelling from Rijnsburg to Dorestat, at the present-day city Wijk bij Duurstede, via the river took seven days and over land four days, around seventy kilometers as the crow flies.
 Even the current name ‘North Sea’ could be a Frisian geographical perspective as it’s east of England, west of Denmark and -indeed- north of Frisia.
 But, with hindsight the North Sea actually should have been named Interstate Highway 1.

 early-medieval Frisian merchant, impression by Arne Zuidhoek